pycodehash/pycodehash/docs/python_functions.md

 modifications that do not affect the actual behavior of your code.
 These
 include:

 * _Function Name_: Renaming functions or variables does not change their functionality.
-* _Formatting_: Code formatting changes, such as indentation or line wrapping, are disregarded.
+* _Formatting_: Code formatting changes, such as indentation or line wrapping, trailing commas, are disregarded.
 * _Comments and Docstrings_: Comments and documentation strings may be updated without affecting the code's execution.
 * _Type Hints_: Changes to type hints do not impact the code's behavior.
+* _Dead code elimination_: [Unused imports](https://pylint.pycqa.org/en/latest/user_guide/messages/warning/unused-import.html), [unused variables](https://pylint.readthedocs.io/en/stable/user_guide/messages/warning/unused-variable.html), unused arguments in formatting, [duplicate dictionary keys](https://pylint.pycqa.org/en/latest/user_guide/messages/warning/duplicate-key.html)
+* _Newer Python Syntax_: super calls, set literals, etc. See [pyupgrade](https://github.com/asottile/pyupgrade) for details.
+* _Miscellaneous code style idiom and conventions_: [simplified comprehensions](https://github.com/adamchainz/flake8-comprehensions), [dictionary key membership checks](https://github.com/MartinThoma/flake8-simplify/issues/40), [import ordering](https://github.com/PyCQA/isort), [unnecessary return syntax](https://pypi.org/project/flake8-return/)

 By focusing on functional changes while ignoring non-functional modifications, `pycodehash` provides a reliable way to detect true changes in your code.

+See the two equivalent code snippets in the [Equivalence example](examples/equivalance/) for examples of the non-functional changes listed below.

+## Code change detection guarantees

+For code change detection: False positive matches are possible, but false negatives are not*.
+In other words, if the hash of two functions is equal, it's guaranteed there is no functional change.
+If the hashes are not equal, then it's likely, but not guaranteed that there is no functional change.
+These guarantees are analogous to that of the [bloom filter] probabilistic data structure.

+* Except for hash collisions that are caused by the choice of hashing algorithm, by default SHA512.

 ## Simplifying Hash Computation with Pure Functions